-The other information comprises the information included in the Annual Report set out on pages 1 to 24 including the Introduction set out on page 2, the Strategic Report set out on pages 3 to 15 and the Governance section set out on pages 16 to 24, other than the financial statements and our Auditor's Report thereon.
-The Directors are responsible for the other information.
+The other information comprises the information included in the annual report 50 to 63, including the Strategic Report set out on pages 2 to 12 and the Governance section set out on pages 13 to 30, other than the financial statements and our auditor's report thereon.
+The directors are responsible for the other information.